Mellanox/gpu_direct_rdma_access/README.md

-# GPU Direct RDMA Write example code
+# GPU Direct RDMA Access example code
-This package shows how to use the Mellanox DC QP to implement RDMA Write operatinos directly to a remote GPU memory.
+This package shows how to use the Mellanox DC QP to implement RDMA Read and Write operatinos directly to a remote GPU memory.
 It assumes the client appliation will run on a GPU enabled machine, like the NVIDIA DGX2.
 The server application, acting as a file storage simulation, will be running on few other Linux machines.
 All machine should have Mellanox ConnectX-5 NIC (or newer) in order for the DC QP to work properlly.

 In the test codem the client application allocates memory on the defined GPU (flag '-u ) or on system RAM (default).
 Then sends a TCP request to the server application for a RDMA Write to the client's allocated buffer.
 Once the server application completes the RDMA Write operation it sends back a TCP 'done' message to the client.
 The client can loop for multiple such requests (flag '-n').
 The RDMA message size can be configured (flag '-s' bytes)